Theo-Steiner/talk-svebcomponents/slides.md

 [click] And of course, I work with web components on a daily basis, hence this talk.
 [click] Also, and I can't believe I have to say this, but I'm totally not JavaScript loving reptile in disguise, I promise!

-So now that you know that my opinion on web components can be trusted, let's look through my tweets to try undo the damage Rich's statements have done to web components.
+So now that you know that my opinion on web components can be trusted, let's look through some of my tweets to try undo the damage Rich's statements have done to web components.

-[click] "pretending web components have solved frontend is just so disingenuous. 🌶️ there are just so many rough edges, I think it is literally impossible to build anything substantial without having to cut at least some corners"
+[click] "pretending web components have solved frontend is just so disingenuous. 🌶️" Wait... what?
-Wait... what?
 That one must have snuck in there by accident, I thought we wanted to be positive here.
 [click] "building accessible web components is the kind of task that makes maintaining cobol mainframes look like a dream job" this is getting worse by the minute.
-[click] Okay, I give up, Big JavaScript won, web components are not a silver bullet.
+[click] ...Okay, I give up, Big JavaScript won.
+I have to admit, web components are not the silver bullet some folks hope them to be.
-It's true, in most cases you probably shouldn't use them & stick to a modern frontend framework... like svelte!
+It's true, in most cases you probably shouldn't even use them & stick to a modern frontend framework... like svelte!
-But while they might not the future for all of Web Development, they do have some properties that make them a invaluable for certain, specific use cases.
+But while they might not be the future of all of Web Development, they do have some cool properties that make them an invaluable resource for certain, specific use cases.
+So please don't leave the room just yet!
 -->

 ---